binyang424/PolyTex/README.md

 $ git clone https://github.com/binyang424/PolyTex.git
 ```

-If you are unfamiliar with it, you can refer to our tutorial on [Git for beginners](https://github.com/binyang424/Git-for-beginners).
+> If you are unfamiliar with Git, you can refer to our tutorial [Git for beginners](https://github.com/binyang424/Git-for-beginners).
 Alternatively, you can download a specific branch of the source code from GitHub as a `.zip` file at https://github.com/binyang424/PolyTex.

 Once the repository is cloned, navigate to the root directory of the `PolyTex` repository where the `setup.py` file is located, and execute the following command: